Débardeur du port d'Anvers: Der Hafenarbeiter

 The original sculpture stands at the southern head of the Friedensbrücke bridge in Frankfurt am Main and is a reminder that immediately downstream of the bridge on its northern side is the former Frankfurt Westhafen, which was in operation from 1885 to 1999.
 The sculpture is a base of the entrepreneur and then head of the Cassella works, Leo Gans.
 For a bronze copy in Frankfurt of another Meunier sculpture, Der Sower, located in the Günthersburgpark, provided in 1899 some 150,000 German gold marks.

 Since 1910, the sculpture has been in its current location.
 From 1950 to 1955 it was temporarily placed in front of the Städel Art Institute for construction work on the bridge.

 El estibador

-In 1921, during the presidency of Augusto B. Leguía, the Centennial of the Independence of Peru was celebrated and many colonies of foreign residents decided to grant gifts in the form of monuments to the Peruvian State.
+In 1921, during the second presidency of Augusto B. Leguía, the Centennial of the Independence of Peru was celebrated and many colonies of foreign residents decided to grant gifts in the form of monuments to the Peruvian State.
 In the case of the Belgians, a copy of this sculpture called El estibador, or El estibador belga, was made on a granite pedestal two metres high, which was located on the first block of Leguía Avenue, in the Plaza Bélgica, and inaugurated in 1926.